Kales Vehicle Logo (White) - Leading Semi Trailer Manufacturer

 Symptom Likely Cause Solution

-Reduced braking power Excessive clearance between brake drum and lining Adjust clearance to manufacturer specs
+Reduced braking power Excessive clearance (drum/lining) Adjust clearance to manufacturer specs

 Worn brake linings Replace brake shoes

-Air leakage in brake circuit Inspect lines, valves, and fittings; repair or replace leaking components
+Air leakage in brake circuit Inspect lines and valves; repair leaks

-Faulty emergency relay valve Replace repair kit or entire valve assembly
+Faulty emergency relay valve Replace repair kit or valve assembly

 Symptom Likely Cause Solution

-Brakes remain engaged after release Low system air pressure (<0.8 MPa) Restore air pressure to 0.8 MPa
+Brakes remain engaged Low air pressure (<0.8 MPa) Restore air pressure to 0.8 MPa

-Broken return spring in brake chamber Replace spring
+Broken return spring Replace spring in brake chamber

-Incorrect pushrod stroke Re-adjust stroke length per Kales specifications
+Incorrect stroke Re-adjust stroke length per Kales specs

 Symptom Likely Cause Solution